Because cannabidiol (CBD) is not bound by any government regulations, cannabis companies have a license to do whatever they want with these products.

 It hurts doesn’t it, getting ripped off?
 Well, we will do our best to ensure you don’t make the same mistake twice.

 Here’s the thing: Because cannabidiol (CBD) is not bound by any government regulations, cannabis companies have a license to do whatever they want with these products.
 While there are some legitimate operations out there creating the best possible hemp-derived CBD oils, gummies and vapes, others are fly-by-night snake oil salesmen, cutting corners in the quest for the almighty dollar.

-Research published last year in the Journal of the American Medical Association shows that around 40% of CBD products purchased online do not contain as much of the compound as printed on the labels.
-About 26 percent included higher concentrations than they were supposed to.
-Some of these products even tested positive for enough THC (the stoner compound) to cause a person to fail a drug test.
+Research published in the Journal of the American Medical Association shows that around 40% of CBD products purchased online do not contain as much of the compound as printed on the labels.
+About 26% included higher concentrations than they were supposed to.
+Some of these products even tested positive for enough THC to cause a person to fail a drug test.
 Reports of CBD users testing positive for marijuana have become more prevalent as of late because of these kinds of manufacturing discrepancies.

-But it’s not like you haven’t been warned some CBD products might be a little shady.
+But it’s not like you haven’t been warned that some CBD products might be a little shady.

 The U.S. Food and Drug Administration (FDA) has spent nearly five years urging consumers to “beware purchasing and using any such products.”
 But apparently, all anyone wants to hear in their search for a miracle cure is the hype.
 Nevertheless, in laboratory tests, the agency found many of these products do “not contain the levels of CBD they claimed to contain.”
 This means a lot of consumers who have bought into the CBD craze are out there getting scammed.
 And if they are purchasing CBD to help with a specific medical condition, the swindle becomes more than just about the money.

 So, where should you make your next CBD purchase?